Privacy policy

 - We may occasionally use the services of a supplier based outside the European Economic Area (EEA), which in turn might lead to your personal information being transferred, processed, and stored outside the EEA.

-We enter into contracts with these service providers that require them to comply with Data Protection Laws (such as UK GDPR and Data Protection Act, 2018) and ensure that they have appropriate controls in place to secure your information.
+We enter into contracts with these service providers that require them to comply with Data Protection Laws (such as UK GDPR, Data Protection Act, 2018 and the Data (Use & Access) Act 2025) and ensure that they have appropriate controls in place to secure your information.

 5. HOW LONG WE KEEP YOUR PERSONAL DATA